-To correctly label and mount the optional protection kit, perform the following actions:
+Refer to the following instructions to correctly label and mount the optional protection kit.

-6.6.1 - Labeling the kit
+6.6.1 - Labeling the Kit

 - 1. Select the label that states the correct power supply information for the RU. - 2.
 Use a permanent marker to fill in the label with the RU product code (Model) and FCC ID (when needed) that are stated on the label affixed to the connector side of the RU.
 If no FCC ID is stated on the RU label, leave the FCC ID field blank. - 3.
 Affix the label to the kit in a position clearly visible after installation.